Javlonbeckk/AutoService/README.md

 Rename file "dotenv" to ".env" and enter all your data(name of database, pguser, pgpassword, ip, token of bot, id of admin in telegram)

+To get id of user in Telegram you can use https://t.me/ShowJsonBot

 If you are running bot on your own machine, then ip: localhost

 Install all packages from "requirements.txt"